Getting Started with Panopto

 Uploading Media Files from Other Sources

-You can upload already existing video files into your panopto folder by using the steps below.
+You can upload already existing video files into your Panopto folder by using the steps below.

 2. After choosing your desired folder, click the Create button at the top-left of the page, then select Upload Media.